Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 ### Termination

 The CAN-FD bus is a two-wire bus with 120 ohm nominal impedance.
 The bus needs to be terminated by 120 ohm resistors at each end, and there should be no terminators on other boards.
 Most boards supplied by Duet3D have CAN bus termination built-in.
-Mainboards have it enabled by default though can usually be removed by drilling out a PCB via.
+Mainboards have it enabled by default though it can usually be removed by drilling out the surfacelayer of a PCB via.
 On expansion and tool boards termination is usually selectable, either with a jumper or a soldered connection.
 See individual board documentation to check how to enable/disable termination: [Duet 3 boards](/Duet3D_hardware/Duet_3_family){target=_blank}

 ## Connecting boards together